A Primer for K-12 Schools

 Going forward, K-12 school districts are required to ensure their public-facing digital content meets WCAG AA 2.1 accessibility requirements.

-This mandate come from a updated US Department of Justice’s ADA Title II rule, which adopts WCAG 2.1 AA as the accessibility standard for public schools.
-The purpose is to ensure that everyone who interacts with public services and institutions (including schools) has equitable access to important digital information.
+This mandate come from a, updated US Department of Justice ADA Title II rule, which adopts WCAG 2.1 AA as the accessibility standard for state and local government services (including schools).
+The purpose is to ensure that everyone who interacts with public services and institutions (including students, families, and the general public) has equitable access to important digital information.

 Effective rollout for this mandate is staggered based on the total population of the geographic area that your district serves.